CatAraujoo/42_Piscine/README.md

 | Rush  | Rush00 | 125% | Success ✅
 | Rush  | Rush01 | Not started | -
 | Rush  | Rush02 | Not started | -

+# Skills
+- **C Programming**: Mastery of C syntax, pointers, memory management, and data structures.
+- **Shell Scripting**: Proficiency in writing and debugging shell scripts.
+- **Problem-Solving**: Enhanced ability to tackle complex problems and develop efficient solutions.
+- **Collaboration**: Experience working in teams and collaborating on projects.

+-